filecoin-project/filecoin-docs/docs/community/chat-and-discussion-forums.md

 ---
 # Chat & Discussion Forums

 The Filecoin community is active and here to answer your questions in your channel of choice.
-Please use Slack or IRC for X. For longer-lived discussions and support, our Discussion Forums are the better choice.

 ## Discussion Forums